wp-plugins/lightbox-plus/readme.txt

  * Note - must already not have title tag in links elements.
 * Fixed ability to use class method in text only links and gallery.
 * Added ability to specify the class name used with class method.
 Defaults to cboxModal for the class.
-* Changed jQuery implementation of colorbox on the page to both reduce size and prepare for allowing two different colorboxes. (see Road Map)
+* Changed jQuery implementation of colorbox on the page to both reduce size and prepare for allowing two different colorboxes.
+(See Road Map)

 = 1.6.9.5 =
 * No really, the IE problems should be resolved.
- * Correctly handle new settings when empty to render correct JavaScript on output - was causing IE to not display lightbox and wierd sliding effect on lightbox in all browsers.
+ * Correctly handle new settings when empty to render correct JavaScript on output - was causing IE to not display lightbox and weird sliding effect on lightbox in all browsers.
  * Fixed invalid function call that would prevent older versions of IE (7 or less) from rendering lightbox at all.
 * Fixed issue that if admin was being accessed via SSL you could not save settings.
 * Fixed some skipping of images being auto-lightboxed.
-May not resolve all issues - please let me know at <href="http://www.23systems.net/bbpress/forum/lightbox-plus">Lightbox Plus Suport</a>.
+May not resolve all issues - please let me know at <href="http://www.23systems.net/bbpress/forum/lightbox-plus">Lightbox Plus Support</a>.

 = 1.6.9 =
-* Fixed problem with styles in IE 6/7/8 not working under various circumstnaces (hopefully)
+* Fixed problem with styles in IE 6/7/8 not working under various circumstances (hopefully)
-* Added the option to disable Lightbox Plus from adding it's own styles allowing the user to place Lightbox/Colorbox styles in their theme stylesheet and reduce number of files loading.
+* Added the option to disable Lightbox Plus from adding its own styles allowing the user to place Lightbox/Colorbox styles in their theme stylesheet and reduce number of files loading.

 = 1.6.8 =
 * Fixed duplicate `rel=lightbox[]` tags being generated.
 * Fixed IE 6 specific stylesheets - should provide correct headers for php based css documents.
- * AlphaImageLoader should automatically be configure for old verions of IE - 6 or less
+ * AlphaImageLoader should automatically be configure for old versions of IE - 6 or less
 * As of this version IE 6 or less are no longer supported.
  * If you are using IE 6 or less it is recommended that you upgrade your browser.
 * Added option to auto-lightbox text links to images